 (8) any findings or recommendations that are deemed proper to assist the legislature in formulating legislation;

 (9) a list of all gifts and donations with a value over $1,000;

 (10) a comparison of the amounts spent by the state for environment and natural resources activities through the most recent fiscal year; and

 (11) a copy of the most recent compliance audit.

-The commission shall make use of available public and private expertise on environment and natural resource issues and may appoint necessary technical advisory committees to review funding proposals and evaluate project outcomes.
+The commission shall make use of available public and private expertise on environment and natural resource issues by appointing necessary technical advisory committees to review funding proposals and evaluate project outcomes.
 Compensation for technical advisory committee members is governed by section 15.059, subdivision 6.

 (a) This section applies to projects supported by the trust fund and the oil overcharge money referred to in section 4.071, subdivision 2, each of which is referred to in this section as a "fund."

 (b) The fund owns and shall take title to the percentage of a royalty, copyright, or patent resulting from a project supported by the fund equal to the percentage of the project's total funding provided by the fund.
 Cash receipts resulting from a royalty, copyright, or patent, or the sale of the fund's rights to a royalty, copyright, or patent, must be credited immediately to the principal of the fund.
 Receipts from Minnesota future resources fund projects must be credited to the trust fund.
 The commission may include in its legislative bill a recommendation to relinquish the ownership or rights to a royalty, copyright, or patent resulting from a project supported by the fund to the project's proposer when the amount of the original grant or loan, plus interest, has been repaid to the fund.